 Applications for promotion and tenure shall be initiated by the candidates during the spring term preceding the tenure and promotion process that occurs the following fall term.
 Chairs/Directors should ensure that candidates have received current Department/School, College, and University Guidelines and the BOR-UFF Collective Bargaining Agreement.
 Chairs/Directors should inform candidates of the materials they will be expected to provide in support of their application.
-Current application forms are made available by the Provost's Office in July, preceding the Fall Term submission.
-Dates in this document for all procedural steps are approximate and will be established by the dean's office on an annual basis.
+The Tenure and Promotion process will be generated through the Archivum System.
+The candidate will complete the application in the Faculty Information System in Archivum.
+Dates for the procedural steps are approximate and will be established by the Dean's office on an annual basis.